How to Disable Windows Ink: A Guide for Windows Users

 What is it?

-We tested multiple methods across Windows 10 and 11 systems to find the most effective ways to disable this feature.
+There are several reliable methods to disable this feature across Windows 10 and 11 systems.
 Windows Ink was designed to enhance digital pen functionality, but it can be disabled if not needed.

 - Windows Ink Workspace was introduced in the Windows 10 Anniversary Update and appears as a pen-shaped icon in the taskbar.